zognin/tp/docs/UserGuide.md

 ### 3.1 Client (Bookmarks)

-* Client bookmarks are client information that can be copied from when adding an order.
+* Client bookmarks are client information that can be copied to an order's client details when adding an order.
 * Client bookmarks are considered duplicates when they have the same phone number.
 * `Client Bookmarks` may also be referred to as `Clients` for simplicity.